jarecoo/practice/notes.md

     - “Exercise is a celebration of what you can do, not a punishment for what you ate”
     - Use food for sustenance, not pleasure.
 Modern bounty makes food-related sickness extremely common (high cholesterol, diabetes, high blood pressure, obesity, etc)
     - “One should by constant practice accustom himself to choosing food not for enjoyment but for nourishment, not to tickle his palate but to strengthen his body.”
 Musonius Rufus, Lectures,  On Food, XVIIIB
     - Avoid drinking soda.
 It’s poison.
 Consume sugar sparingly.
 Stick to whole foods, white meat and fish, lots of veggies, lots of fruits.
-Fewer carbs.
+Good fats, fewer carbs.
     - Go on at least 3 walks a week
+    - Old-age health is determined, for the parts you can control, by your lifestyle now.
+Eat healthily, exercise, and sleep well now.
 - Mental
     - “Your brain is the most incredible and complex object in the universe. …The good news is for no money down…you get the one free copy of the universe’s most complex and powerful object.
 It’s yours for life…You break it, it’s broken.
 Seat belts, bike helmets and exercise are mandatory.
 For power, your brain recharges with six to eight hours of sleep a day and as much healthy food as possible.”
 The Happiness Equation p.193
     - Stress is the modern smoking, overexposure to cortisol leads to diminished physical health https://newatlas.com/stress-autoimmune-disease-ptsd/55109/ in this case being mentally healthy (free of stress is closely tied to physical health